reductstore/homepage/_posts/2023-09-13-reductstore-benchmark.md

 ---
 layout: post
-title: "ReductStore vs. MinIO & InfluxDB: Who Really Wins the Speed Race?"
+title: "ReductStore vs. MinIO & InfluxDB on LTE Network: Who Really Wins the Speed Race?"
 description: The article presents the result of benchmrking ReductStore vs. MinIO and InfluxDB on an edge device.
 date: 2023-09-13
 author: Anthony Cavin